Vienna: Police investigate terror links to gun attack | DW | 03.11.2020

 Austrian police announced on Tuesday that a shooting rampage in Vienna had been carried out by a known Islamic extremist who had spent time in prison.
 Authorities are probing the motive behind the deadly attack, which left at least four people dead and more than 20 injured.

-Police have remanded 14 people in custody who had links with the Vienna gunman, Interior Minister Karl Nehammer said.
+Police have arrested 14 people who had links with the Vienna gunman, Interior Minister Karl Nehammer said.

 "This shows the resolute and relentless approach of our police and justice authorities in the fight against terrorism in our country," Nehammer told Austrian news agency APA.